GSA/federal-website-index/data/snapshots/README.md

 * dap.csv - a snapshot of the DAP sourcefile that is being ingested
 * gov.csv - a snapshot of the list of federal .gov domains sourcefile that is being ingested
 * pulse.csv - a snapshot of the pulse snapshot sourcefile that is being ingested
+* To Create: other-websites.csv - a snapshot of the pulse snapshot sourcefile that is being ingested
 * combined.csv - a snapshot of the list created when each of the sourcefiles are added together
 * combined-dedup.csv - a shapshot of the list created when the `combined` list is deduped
 * dedup-removed.csv - a list of the URLs that are removed when the `combined` list is deduped